Police Search for Suspect after Lodi’s Third Homicide in 2 Weeks

 The department understands the concern that multiple homicides in a short amount of time can cause, but they say they continue to be proactive and regularly have additional officers patrolling to ensure the city is safe.

-“We, as a department, pride ourselves in making sure that Lodi is a safe place to live, work and visit.
-We are going to continue to do so,” Garcia said.
-“What we are asking is for the public’s help.
-Someone out there knows what happened, or saw what happened, or heard what happened, and we are asking to please contact us.
-As a community, we can continue to ensure it continues to be livable, lovable Lodi.”
+"We, as a department, pride ourselves in making sure that Lodi is a safe place to live, work and visit and we're going to continue to do so," Garcia said.
+"What we are asking is for the public’s help.
+Someone out there knows what happened, or saw what happened, heard what happened, and we're asking them to please contact us.
+As a community, we can continue to ensure it continues to be livable, lovable Lodi."

 If you have any information on Saturday’s incident, you are urged to contact Crime Stoppers at 209-369-2746 or Detective Lockie at 209-333-5541.